Christian Rehab Centers Near Me for Alcohol and Drug Addiction Treatment

 Both secular and Christian rehab programs are likely to include some form of a 12-step or peer support group system.
 These programs provide a healthy network of peers that can continue to offer encouragement and support in recovery, thus helping to sustain abstinence and minimize relapse.

 Individuals who regularly attend AA meetings are twice as likely to stay abstinent over those who do not engage in this program, the Journal of Addictive Disorders publishes.
 Active participation in a 12-Step program enhances recovery in both the short- and long-term.

 A Christian rehab program will take into consideration a person’s religious beliefs and work them into a care plan.
-Many Christian addiction treatment programs are community-based and may be provided in a variety of locations.
+Many Christian rehab programs are community-based and may be provided in a variety of locations.
 Both outpatient and inpatient addiction treatment programs are available for those looking for Christian-based rehab.

 As with traditional addiction treatment programs, spirituality and Christian-based programs will generally offer the following types of services: